for-giobbe/phy/Building a Tree in a ML Framework.md

 > Basically, while aLRT values are derived from testing hypotheses, the bootstrap proportion is a repeatability measure.

 Adapted from:
 _Guindon et al., 2009.
-Estimating maximum likelihood phylogenies with PhyML.
-David Posada.
-Bioinformatics for DNA Sequence Analysis, Springer Protocols, pp.113-137 Methods in Molecular Biology._
+Estimating maximum likelihood phylogenies with PhyML._

 ---